onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 Known Issues:

 - On Android, after completing the flow and attempting to play the video for the very first time, you’re unable to use the controls as expected.
-After its played for the first time, the controls are then usable.
+After it is played for the first time, the controls are then usable.
 This is because we don't know the duration precisely until the video was loaded for the first time.

 ## Non-functional